LibriConvo: Simulating Conversations from Read Literature for ASR and Diarization: Methodology

 \subsection{Speaker-aware conversation simulation}

-The speaker-aware conversation simulation (SASC) method \citep{SASC} generates multi-speaker dialogues with temporal, structural, and acoustic properties that are modeled based on real conversations.
+In this subsection, we summarize the speaker-aware conversation simulation (SASC) method introduced by \citet{SASC},which generates multi-speaker dialogues with temporal, structural, and acoustic properties that are modeled based on real conversations.
 Conversational timing is represented by a unified distribution of gaps $\delta$, where $\delta < 0$ indicates overlap, $\delta \geq 0$ indicates a pause, and the integral over the negative domain corresponds to the probability of overlap $p_{\text{overlap}}$.
 Instead of parametric or histogram-based approaches, kernel density estimation (KDE) is used to obtain smooth, continuous estimates of these gap distributions.

 For timing consistency, two mean pause distributions are defined: $\hat{D}_{=}$ for same-speaker mean gaps (when no speaker change occurs between utterances) and $\hat{D}_{\neq}$ for different-speaker mean gaps.
 For each speaker $s$, an initial base value is sampled from the appropriate distribution, while subsequent gaps are generated by adding a deviation: